bridgecrew-perf7/ML_with_Deployment/classificationProject/README.md

 ## General Information
-The goal of this project is to predict the admission of a student in an University taking into account the following points:
+The goal of this project is to predict whether a person is diabetic or not based on the following points:
-- General test score (GRE).
-- Test of English as a Foreign Languge score (TOEFL).
-- University rating.
-- Statement of Purpose (SOP).
-- Letter of Recommendation (LOR).
+- Number of pregnancies.
-- Cumulative Grade Point Average (CGPA).
+- Glucose boold level.
+- Boold Pressure.
+- Skin Thickness.
+- Insulin blood level.
+- The Body Mass Index (BMI).
+- The Diabetes Pedigree Function.
+- Age

-Purpose: Practice the implementation of the Linear Regression Machine Learning Model till deployment (Heroku).
+Purpose: Practice the implementation of different classification Machine Learning Models till deployment (Heroku).

 ## Technologies Used
 - Python 3.8.5